-Transportation Planning staff secured funding from the Oregon Department of Transportation (ODOT) to implement several neighborhood greenways that are identified in the Transportation Systems Plan (TSP).
-These projects will improve local transportation connections for walking and bicycling.
-The project area includes three neighborhoods in northeast Eugene (Cal Young Neighborhood Association, Harlow Neighbors, and Northeast Neighbors).
+Transportation staff secured funding from the Oregon Department of Transportation (ODOT) to make upgrades to several Neighborhood Greenways that are identified in the Transportation Systems Plan (TSP).
+The Northeast Livable Streets projects will upgrade major crossings, increasing connectivity and improving local transportation connections for people walking and biking in Northeast Eugene.

 The projects will enhance pedestrian crossings across arterial streets (streets with high traffic volumes and speeds) and add pavement markings and wayfinding signs.